-I hereby accept the position mentioned in the foregoing contract of biring in the Public Schools of Huron, South Dakota, at the salary and upon and under the terms and conditions of the above and foregoing contract and have carefully read said contract and am fully informed as to the contents.
-I agree to attend such preschool planning days as are scheduled exclusive of the designated number of teaching days.
-"I clearly understand that it is my responsibility to be fully certified with pay until such time that I meet the certification requirements of the job."
+I hereby accept the position mentioned in the foregoing contract of hiring in the Public Schools of Huron, South Dakota, at the salary and upon and under the terms and conditions of the above and foregoing contract and have carefully read said contract and am fully informed as to the contents.
+I agree to attend such pre-school planning days as are scheduled exclusive of the designated number of contract days.
+"I clearly understand that it is my responsibility to be fully certified with the State of South Dakota for the duration of this contract.
+I accept that my pay will cease on October 1, and my employment may be terminated or suspended without pay until such time that I meet the certification requirements of the job."